drivendataorg/zamba/README.md

 - Filter out blank videos
 - Identify which species appear in each video

 The tool is already trained to recognize 42 species common to Africa and Europe (as well as blank, or "no species present").
-Zamba can also finetune an existing model based on additional labeled videos to make predictions for new species or new contexts.
+Users can also input their own labeled videos to finetune a model and make predictions for new species or new contexts.
 Zamba can be used both as a command-line tool and as a Python package.
 It is also available as an accessible website application, [Zamba Cloud](https://www.zambacloud.com/).

 Please visit https://zamba.drivendata.org/docs/ for documentation and tutorials.